WELCOME TO MY WEBSITE!

 Danielle Villicana D’Annibale is an American artist, art dealer and speaker.

 She was born in San Francisco, California, and raised in Pasadena and Laguna Beach.
+She now splits her time between Los Angeles & Arezzo, Tuscany in Italy.

 THE EARLY YEARS